Parallel Programming Workshop (MPI, OpenMP and Advanced Topics)

 Intermediate and advanced topics in parallel programming (Wed-Fri):

-Topics are advanced usage of communicators and virtual topologies, one-sided communication, derived datatypes, MPI-2 parallel file I/O, hybrid mixed model MPI+OpenMP parallelization, parallelization of explicit and implicit solvers and of particle based applications, parallel numerics and libraries, and parallelization with PETSc.
-MPI-3.0 introduced a new shared memory programming interface, which can be combined with MPI message passing and remote memory access on the cluster interconnect.
+Topics are advanced usage of communicators and virtual topologies, one-sided communication, derived datatypes, MPI-2 parallel file I/O. MPI-3.0 introduced a new shared memory programming interface, which can be combined with MPI message passing and remote memory access on the cluster interconnect.
 It can be used for direct neighbor accesses similar to OpenMP or for direct halo copies, and enables new hybrid programming models.
-These models are compared in the hybrid mixed model MPI+OpenMP parallelization session with various hybrid MPI+OpenMP approaches and pure MPI.
-Further aspects are domain decomposition, load balancing, and debugging.
+Several aspects of hybrid mixed model MPI+OpenMP parallelization are discussed in the MPI and OpenMP advanced topics.

 Location